MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 2. Select **Submit** to send your service request.

-## Register devices for Windows Autopilot enrollment
+## Register devices

-The Surface Support Portal enables IT admins to register devices for Windows Autopilot enrollment.
-This functionality allows for seamless device management and integration into your organization's IT infrastructure.
+The Surface Support Portal enables IT admins to register devices, allowing you to associate devices with your tenant.
+This facilitates  Windows Autopilot enrollment, allowing for seamless device management and integration into your organization's IT infrastructure.
 Follow these steps to register your devices:

 :::image type="content" source="images/autopilot-registration.png" alt-text="Screenshot of registering devices for Windows Autopilot enrollment. ":::